JamarTG/JamarTG/README.md

 # Hi, I'm Jamari McFarlane 👋

 Hi, I'm a 21 year old programming and chess enthusiast from Jamaica.
 I’m also pursuing a degree in Computer Science at **The University of the West Indies, Mona Campus**.
-I'm also a contributor to the [Talawa Open Souce Projects](https://github.com/PalisadoesFoundation).
+I'm also a contributor to the [Talawa Open Source Projects](https://github.com/PalisadoesFoundation).
 Currently, I'm building [LiTrainer](https://litrainer.vercel.app/), a tool to enhance the *learn from your mistakes* feature on lichess.org (my favourite chess site) and I'm also exploring cloud technologies particularly Azure.

 ---